OhoodH/Update-SWIFT-Project-/README.md

 is calculated.
 The relationship between it and the PL is direct, so that if the PL weakens, the RSS also weakens, and vice versa, as if the PL increases.
 RSS increases and this means a weak signal

 ## Throughput
-is at its best when it is reduced and represented by this equation
+ the best when it is reduced and represented by this equation

 ## Signal to Interference & Noise Ratio (SINR)
-is its best ratio when it is between
+ The best ratio when it is between
   5-19 dB

   # BlockChain